 - Structure of Engagement: The Social Action Leadership Team - Grace Shemwell and Caleb Rollins, Valparaiso University

 - A Way to be Human: From pondering to production, practicing campus microfinance - Peter Keon Woo, University of Notre Dame

 - The Relationship Between Service Learning and Deep Learning - Tom Hahn and Julie Hatcher, IUPUI

 - International Impact of Community College Undergraduate Research - Andrew Antonio and Jamille Palacios, Ivy Tech Community College Lafayette

 Pre-Conference - Community Engagement in the Online Classroom- Craig DeForest, University of Southern Maine

 What does community engagement look like on the 21st Century campus?

-Join Ernestine Fu, Derrick Feldmann, and Craig DeForest at the 2014 Service Engagement Summit to help you explore that question.
+Join Ernestine Fu, Derrick Feldmann, Peter Woo, and Craig DeForest at the 2014 Service Engagement Summit to help you explore that question.